cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/deployments.md

 *  `--search TEXT`     Search deployments by id.
 The returned list will include only deployments that contain the given search pattern.

+* `--search-name TEXT`            Search deployments by their display name.
+The returned list will include only deployments that contain the given search pattern.

+* `--dependencies-of TEXT`        List only deployments on which the given deployment ID depends.

 *  `-o, --pagination-offset INTEGER` -    The number of resources to skip; --pagination-offset=1 skips the first resource [default: 0].